scrapy/scrapy/docs/topics/images.rst

    IMAGES_MIN_HEIGHT = 110
    IMAGES_MIN_WIDTH = 110

-Note: this size constraints only doesn't affect thumbnail generation at all.
+Note: these size constraints don't affect thumbnail generation at all.

-By default, there are no size constrains, so all images are precessed.
+By default, there are no size constraints, so all images are processed.